LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 # Running the Model

 To run the model, supply one or more input parameter files as arguments to the program.
 The main function is called `ldar_sim_main.py` and is the main entrypoint to the model.
+File paths can be relative to your working directory (e.g., `./parameter_file1.txt`) or absolute (e.g., `D://parameter_files//parameter_file1.txt`).

 ```buildoutcfg
 python ldar_sim_main.py parameter_file1.txt parameter_file2.txt
 ```

-Alternatively, one can directly specify the parameters in `ldar_sim_main.py`; however, this is discouraged as it involves changing the model to run different programs.
+Alternatively, one can directly specify the parameters in `ldar_sim_main.py`; however, this is discouraged as it involves changing the model to run different programs and will be depreciated.

-We recommend running the model with a working directory set to /LDAR_Sim/model_code to ensure the relative file references in default parameters work properly.
+We recommend running the model with a working directory set to /LDAR_Sim/model_code.

 ## Parameter File Structure